ypsicoop/ypsicoop.org/jobs.md

 ### Fundraising Coordinators (2)
-These people facilitate the fundraisers and make sure that each child meets the $200 requirement.
+These people facilitate the fundraisers and make sure that each child meets the $250 requirement.
 They plan and organize the Silent Auction.
 With Board approval, the coordinators may choose a second fundraiser, gather all information from company or restaurant, give parents information or supplies needed, choose start and end date, keep record of money.
-Ideas for fundraisers include having a dinner with a 50/50 raffle, selling candy, cookie dough, pizza kits, poinsettias, perennials, coupon books, etc. Families can opt out of the fundraiser by simply paying the preschool the required $200 per year.
+Ideas for fundraisers include having a dinner with a 50/50 raffle, selling candy, cookie dough, pizza kits, poinsettias, perennials, coupon books, etc. Families can opt out of the fundraiser by simply paying the preschool the required amount per year.

 ## 3’s/4’s Positions
 There are two members assigned to each of these positions, one for the 3’s class and one for the 4’s